- Sample Reel

 - $1000+:Name with title in film credits.

 - $10,000+:Name with Executive Producer title in film credits.

 Victor Blajot & Montse Mitjans

-Fredric Hamber, Bill Karpowicz, Susan Macke, Steve & Debbie Layman, The Clampers, Yerba Buena Chapter 1
+Fredric Hamber, Bill Karpowicz, Susan Macke, Steve & Debbie Layman, The Clampers (YB Chapter 1)

-Brian & Jennifer Goodrich, Jon Stedman, Tony Wood, Matt Gray, Merin Mathew
+Brian & Jennifer Goodrich, Jon Stedman, Tony Wood, Matt Gray, Merin Mathew, Bruce Kai, Gray Brechin

 David Curtis, Andy & Eva Dobrov, Montse Flaquer, Lluis Ignasi Flaquer, Teresa Flaquer, Merce Blajot, Jeff & Cam Frankenfield, Colin Sebestyen, Verna Sheehan, Thomas Stedman, David Thompson, Jim & Emy Thurber, John Wilk